Atomic saturation of reduced powers: Introduction

 \subsection{Background, Questions and Answers}

 \

-We know much on saturation of ultrapowers, but considerably less on reduced powers.
-For transparency, let $T$ denote a first order complete countable theory with elimination of quantifiers and $M$ will denote a model of $T$.
-For $D$ a regular filter on $\lambda > \aleph_0$ we may ask: when $M^\lambda/D$ is saturated?
-For $D$ an ultrafilter, Keisler \cite{Ke65} proves that this holds for every $T$ iff $D$ is $\lambda^+$-good iff this holds for $T=$ theory of Boolean algebras, such $T$ is called $\trianglelefteq_\lambda$-maximal.
+We know much on saturation of ultrapowers, see Keisler \cite{Ke67}, \cite[Ch.IV]{Sh:c} and later mainly works of Malliaris and the author, e.g. (\cite{Sh:998}, \cite{Sh:1030}).
+But we know considerably less on reduced powers.
+For transparency, let $T$ denote a first-order complete countable theory with elimination of quantifiers and $M$ will denote a model of $T$.
+For $D$ a regular filter on $\lambda > \aleph_0$ we may ask: when is $M^\lambda/D$ $ \lambda^+ $-saturated?
+For $D$ an ultra-filter, Keisler \cite{Kei64} proves that this holds for every $T$ iff $D$ is $\lambda^+$-good iff this holds for $T=$ theory of Boolean algebras, such $T$ is called $\trianglelefteq_\lambda$-maximal.

-By \cite[Ch.VI,2.6]{Sh:a} the maximality holds for $T=$ theory of dense linear orders or just any $T$ with the strict order property and by \cite{Sh:500}, any $T$ with the $\SOP_3$ is $\trianglelefteq_\lambda$-maximal.
+By \cite[Ch.VI,2.6]{Sh:a} the maximality holds for $T=$ theory of dense linear orders or just any $T$ with the strict order property and by \cite{Sh:500}, any $T$ with the 3-strong order property, $\SOP_3$ is $\trianglelefteq_\lambda$-maximal.